webstech/test-smtp-server/README.md

 [smtp-server](<https://nodemailer.com/extras/smtp-server/>).
 It is primarily intended for development and testing.
 The test code can start the server, run email tests and then validate the email contents.
 It can replace the use of external fake SMTP services which may have availablility issues.

-All received emails are stored in an array.
+All received emails are stored in an array in the order received.
 The emails may be viewed as raw data or a parsed object that is easily examined.

 ## Getting Started